preons/docs/content/articles/designing-preons.md

 </div>
 ```

-#### Readjusting brand color
+## The layout color

-So while the blue is fine, I think having a brand purple is better.
-Again, there's no exact science and I can tweak it later if I really don't like it.
+So while the blue is fine, I think having the layout be a more blue/purple is better.
+Again, there's no exact science to this and I could always tweak it later if I really didn't like it.

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/dark-vs-light-brand-color.png)

-Happy with that.
-Still not a fan of the light blue, but the brand purple stands out against it on both light and dark.
+Happy with that, I found, I was till not a fan of the light blue.
+But, I am pleased the brand purple stands out against both modes.

 ```html
 <div class="pa1 pa2-m relative maxw-super">